-Forget the Christmas turkey or ham.
+Forget the Christmas turkey.
 For many Japanese, traditional Christmas dinner is Kentucky Fried Chicken.

 Due to a combination of tiny Japanese ovens and a clever marketing campaign convincing locals that fried chicken is a traditional American Yuletide feast, reservations have to be made to eat at a KFC on Christmas Day.